 Case study 1

 Patient X was suffering from Hypertension and has been ailing from the condition for 6 years now, a male patient aged 64.
 He has regularly been attending the clinic to check on progress and asses the current state of his illness.
 I regularly check his vitals on his every visit, his weight, blood pressure recorded and his temperatures taken.
 Patients X’s condition seems to be unstable lately and I have scheduled a plan to commence his treatment.
 Patient x has a drinking history and was smoking three packets of cigarettes a week during his lunch breaks before the diagnosis.
 He works in a production and distribution company, a Muslim who goes to the mosque on Friday morning and evening, Tuesday and Wednesday morning hours before work.
+For those seeking in-depth guidance, incorporating healthcare dissertation help can provide valuable insights into refining treatment strategies.
 The patient has no known allergies and has been responding well to the treatments, only a few adjustments are needed in the treatment plan to ensure efficiency.

 Treatment plan